tomasherceg/dotvvm-docs/Pages/basics-viewmodel-protection.md

 DotVVM uses the URL and current user identity to derive an encryption key.
 It means that also the URL and user identity is protected by default.
 If anyone captures a viewmodel with encrypted values, he won't be able to use the encrypted values to make a postback under a different user identity or to a different URL.

-> To improve the security, we strongly encourage you to put primary keys of data displayed on the page (e.g. the ID of currently displayed order) to the URL.
+> To improve the security, we strongly encourage you to include primary keys of data displayed on the page (e.g. the ID of currently displayed order) in the URL.
 If they are stored in the viewmodel, you should sign or encrypt them to prevent the viewmodel being used to modify another record.